mwiater/agon/README.md

 agon chat
 ```

-- If `multimodel` is `false`, the app opens in host selection mode.
+- If `multimodelMode` is `false`, the app opens in host selection mode.
 Pick a host, choose a loaded model (or request a load), and begin chatting in a scrollable viewport.
-- If `multimodel` is `true`, the assignment view appears.
+- If `multimodelMode` is `true`, the assignment view appears.
 Map hosts to columns, confirm your selections, and converse with multiple models concurrently.

+### Available Flags

+Use these boolean flags to override the yaml settings in a specific session, e.g.:

+* --debug=false
+* --multimodelMode=false
+* --jsonMode=true

 ### Model Management Commands
 Manage the models across your hosts with dedicated subcommands as defined in your config.
 Each host can have different models that serve as a source of truth.
 Running these commands will configure your hosts by pulling, deleting, syncing, and listing the models on each host.